 What makes you believe your book will be a commercial success?

 What kind of reader do you envisage with your book in their hand?

-To whom will a publisher, bookseller or librarian sell or borrow your book?
+To whom will a publisher, bookseller or librarian sell or lend your book?

 For whom are you writing?

 Is Fraser Ross Associates the right Literary Agency for you?

 This website and our client list will give you an idea of the kind of writers, illustrators and books with whom we are currently working.
 But we aren’t looking for clones, and we are always open to new ideas.

 We accept unsolicited submissions by post and email – please follow the guidelines carefully.